Monteverde's Emergency Fund:

 Working together in the face of global adversity.

 Monteverde has felt a deep economic impact by the recent events in the world: with the arrival of COVID-19 to Costa Rica and the extended lockdown on our borders preventing tourists from traveling into the country, a large percentage of our community will have little to no income for the following months, as many businesses have had to let employees go in the midst of this uncertainty.

 The funds raised are directed towards:

 -Education and information for the population in order to: prevent spreading of the COVID-19, adapt family expenses to the new reality, legal and financial advice for families and companies, psychological support to the population.
 These activities have been streamed via Facebook or through virtual gatherings on Zoom, and organized by the Health, Education and Recreation subcomission.

--Creating a warehouse of supplies that low-income families could lack: mostly food and hygiene products.
+-Creating a food bank of supplies that low-income families could lack: mostly food and hygiene products.
 With the Social Assistance subcommission, we have dedicated a space next to our office for people to deliver their donations, sort and distribute food packs.
+So far, over 1,100 food packs have been distributed, bringing aid to over 650 families.

 -Documentation of the experience: funds have been used to generate and share audiovisual documentation on the whole process of organization and actions used to face this emergency through our local online news site, Zona Alta Medios.
 This material has proven useful to communicate, evaluate and serve as a model for other communities.